A data story

 What this actually says

-The Queen's Gambit genuinely changed chess, but only online, and formal competitive chess missed the wave because Covid cancelled it.
-Judit Polgár remains the greatest female player of all time at 2735, far ahead of anyone in the modern era.
+The online chess boom that followed The Queen's Gambit was real and it lasted: four years on, signups have never fallen back to the pre show baseline.
+Competitive chess missed that wave, because Covid had cancelled the tournaments a FIDE rating requires.
+Judit Polgár remains the greatest female player of all time at 2735, clear of everyone in the modern era.
 Men and women reach their rating peaks at the same age.
-And of the gap between the world's best man and best woman, more than half is just the mathematics of how many people play.
+And 44 to 68 percent of the gap between the world's best men and best women, growing with ranking depth, is the mathematics of how many people play.

 The conclusion is not that women are worse at chess.
-It is that we are systematically producing fewer elite female players than we should be, and that even equal participation would not fully close the gap without also addressing how female players are developed, supported, and retained.
-The sample size effect is the easy half.
-The harder half is cultural, and it takes longer to fix.
+It is that we are producing fewer elite female players than we should be, and that equal participation alone would not close the gap without also changing how female players are developed, supported and retained.
+The sample size half is the easy half.
+The cultural half takes longer.

 Limitations